EarthObservation/RVT_py/docs/start_vis.rst

 Configuring visualization parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parameters of a ``DefaultValues()`` instance can be saved to a ``JSON`` configuration file which can be edited.
+Parameters of a ``RVTVisualizationFactory()`` instance can be saved to a ``JSON`` configuration file which can be edited.
 You can then load this file back and overwrite the attribute values (or visualization functions parameters).

 **Example**